 Shirts – Shirts must be fully buttoned (only collar button may remain unbuttoned), and always remain tucked in so that dress belt may be seen.
 Undershirts must be solid white and otherwise unseen.

 Skirt – A plaid Academy uniform skirt, available at both Anton and Dennis Uniforms.
 The skirt hem may be no higher than just above the knee, both in front and in back.
-Our uniform skirts come in many different styles, which are meant to reflect the different body types young ladies have.
+Our uniform skirts come in many different styles, which are meant to reflect the different body types of young ladies have.
 If you purchase a skirt that fits the waist, the length may not be sufficient to reach the knee.
 If your young lady has shape to her hips, the length may seem correct in front, but not come down far enough in back.
 Skirts come in Girls, Half, Half Teen, and Junior.
 Girls style skirts tend to not suffice for a developing teen body.
 To get a proper fit, you MUST check the waist AND the length across the hips and/or buttocks.

 Dress Slack/Shorts – Properly fitting khaki dress slacks are worn at the waist with a solid dark colored dress belt.
-Khaki walking shorts are only permitted during hot weather months (August to Fall Break, then Spring Break to May).

 Footwear – All students may wear black dress shoes or solid black sneakers, no exceptions to solid black will be permitted.